-In accordance with the transposition of Article 31(8) of the recast Asylum Procedures Directive, the asylum application can be found manifestly unfounded, if:
+In accordance with the transposition of Article 31(8) and 39 of the recast Asylum Procedures Directive, the asylum application can be found manifestly unfounded, if:

-- 1. The applicant raised issues that are not relevant to the examination of whether he or she qualifies as a beneficiary of international protection; - 2.
-The applicant has made clearly inconsistent and contradictory, clearly false or obviously improbable representations which contradict country-of-origin information, thus making his or her claim clearly unconvincing; - 3.
-The applicant has misled the authorities by presenting false information or documents or by withholding relevant information or documents or destroying documents with respect to his or her identity and/or nationality; - 4.
-The applicant refuses to comply with an obligation to have his or her fingerprints taken; - 5.
-The applicant entered or resides the territory or stays lawfully and, without good reason, has not presented himself or herself within a reasonable time to the authorities to submit an application for international protection;
+- 1. The applicant raised issues that are not relevant to the examination of whether he or she qualifies as a beneficiary of international protection;123 - 2.
+The applicant has made clearly inconsistent and contradictory, clearly false or obviously improbable representations which contradict country-of-origin information, thus making his or her claim clearly unconvincing;124 - 3.
+The applicant has misled the authorities by presenting false information or documents or by withholding relevant information or documents or destroying documents with respect to his or her identity and/or nationality;125 - 4.
+The applicant refuses to comply with an obligation to have his or her fingerprints taken; 126 - 5.
+The applicant entered or resides the territory or stays lawfully and, without good reason, has not presented himself or herself within a reasonable time to the authorities to submit an application for international protection:127 - 6.
+The applicant entered the territory or stays unlawfully and, without good reason, has not presented himself or herself immediately to the authorities to submit an application for international protection as soon as possible;128 - 7.
+The applicant arrives from a safe country of origin;129 - 8.
+The applicant arrives from a safe third country, provided that s/he will be accepted back to its territory130; which cannot be used as a sole ground for considering the application manifestly unfounded unless: - a. there is a connection between the applicant and the third country concerned on the basis of which it would be reasonable for that person to go to that country and, a case-by-case consideration is implemented of the safety of the country for a particular applicant; and, - b. the applicant is provided with a document informing the authorities of the third country, in the language of that country, that the application has not been examined in substance, or - 9.
+The applicant is making an application merely in order to delay or frustrate the enforcement of an earlier or imminent decision which would result in his or her removal.131